sotieno/alx-backend-javascript/README.md

 # 0x00.
 ES6 Basics

-These projects are centred aroung ECMAScript 2015 also known as ES6 and ECMAScrpt6
+These projects are centred around ECMAScript 2015 also known as ES6 and ECMAScrpt6

 ## Learning Objectives
 * Introduction to ES6 is